pkirch/hesawpmigration/docs/2017-08-19-hesa-solutions.md

 	&& a2enmod headers
 ```

-Next, copy our customized version of WordPress and our config file for SSH provided by Microsoft Docs.
+Next, we copy our customized version of WordPress and our config file for SSH provided by Microsoft Docs.
 After copying we change the owner to www-data.
 Additionally, we have a startup file `docker-entrypoint.sh`.
 Web App for Containers only needs the ports 80 and 2222.
 HTTPS (443) is provided by the shared frond end.
 Anyway, it is useful to expose 443 for testing locally.

 ```dockerfile
 # copy files